AdityaBaxla/app-dev-docs/docs/appdev-II-theory/logicaloperators.md

 ## Conclusion

 Logical operators are fundamental to controlling the flow of logic in JavaScript programs.
 Understanding how `&&`, `||`, and `!` work, especially when dealing with non-boolean values, is crucial for writing predictable and bug-free code.
 Pay attention to short-circuiting behavior, type coercion, and the order of operations when using these operators to create complex logical expressions.

----

-This guide provides a comprehensive understanding of logical operators in JavaScript, helping you avoid common pitfalls and write more reliable code.